 What Is a Tarsal Coalition?

 TC usually affects children and teens but can appear in adults also.
-It occurs in 1-6 percent of the population and about half of patients have problems with both feet.
+The condition affects 1-6% of the population and about half of patients have problems with both feet.

 While TC may be present at birth, symptoms usually are delayed until the bone matures.
 This explains why most patients experience pain gradually.
 The typical patient is a child or teen with foot stiffness and pain with activity.
-Walking on uneven surfaces may cause discomfort.
-Frequent ankle sprains also may be a clue in diagnosing TC.
-Patients with TC have pain and limited side-to-side-joint motion and may have flat feet.
+Other symptoms may include

 - Calcaneo-navicular coalition: In this case the front part (beak) of the calcaneus is attached to the outside and lower part of the navicular bone.